Tkwer/MVRADAR/README.md

    pip install torch torchvision numpy matplotlib pyyaml pyqtgraph PyQt5
    ```

-4. Download the dataset:
+4. Download the dataset and tools:

-   The dataset can be found in the companion repository: [Gesture-Recognition-Based-on-mmwave-MIMO-Radar](https://github.com/Tkwer/Gesture-Recognition-Based-on-mmwave-MIMO-Radar)
+   - The dataset can be found in the companion repository: [Gesture-Recognition-Based-on-mmwave-MIMO-Radar](https://github.com/Tkwer/Gesture-Recognition-Based-on-mmwave-MIMO-Radar)
+   - For real-time radar data acquisition and streaming, use: [RadarStream](https://github.com/Tkwer/RadarStream)

 ## 📊 Usage